 If you has meaningful conversations with your students about why you use reading centers in your classroom, how to use reading centers in your classroom, and most importantly, how to clean up reading centers in your classroom, you’ll be good to go come September or October.

-The best feeling is when you know that you can have a sub walk in and have your students working independently through centers becasue they know the expectations like the back of their hand.
+The best feeling is when you know that you can have a sub walk in and have your students working independently through centers because they know the expectations like the back of their hands.

 Want more information about why literacy centers are beneficial for kids in grades 3rd – 5th?